GKO95/GKO95.github.io/_articles/programming/PRGMING_Cpp.md

 typedef int dtypeName;
 ```

 While this is not officially supported in C++ programming language, structure and union can be declared without tag as part of the C programming syntax.
-Such is called *anonymous structure* and *anonymous union* which is for a single use:
+This is called *anonymous structure* and *anonymous union* which is for a single use:

 ```cpp
 // ANONYMOUS STRUCTURE